Ex-ICBC Credit Suisse duo readies China hedge fund as reforms lure investors

-HONG KONG (Reuters) - Two former portfolio managers of ICBC Credit Suisse Asset Management (International) have started their own hedge fund to invest in China in a sign that Beijing’s bold new reform agenda is drawing investors.
+HONG KONG, Dec 4 (Reuters) - Two former portfolio managers of ICBC Credit Suisse Asset Management (International) have started their own hedge fund to invest in China in a sign that Beijing’s bold new reform agenda is drawing investors.

 Genesis Capital Investment, founded by Kang Hao, the former head of investment for ICBC Credit Suisse Hong Kong and portfolio manager Jimmy Weng, will start trading by end of this month and aims to raise about $100 million next year.